wmeints/cartographer/README.md

 ```
 kubectl apply -k ./config/cartographer/workspaces/
 ```

+This command assumes that you're using the postgres operator we included in the repository.
+If you're using something else, you'll need to make sure that you change the configuration accordingly.

 After deploying the sample workspace you can access the workflow-controller by using a port-forward.
 For example: